 She completed her BA (Hons) in Business and Management at the College where she received a first class with honours.
-She also holds a PGCE and is currently studying towards her Master's Degree in Company Law.
+She also holds a PGCE and is currently studying towards her Master's Degree in Innovation, Leadership and Management.
+She has recently gained fellowship with Advance HE and her current research interests include innovation and its impact on organisational success in all sectors.

-Programme Manager - Leadership & Management
+Programme Manager - Leadership & Management Nicola Wilson

-Nicola Wilson

-$\textbf{Email:} \, \underline{nicola.wilson@ucleeds.ac.uk}$
+Email: nicola.wilson@ucleeds.ac.uk

-Nicola has been a lecturer at the college for two years and has taught a range of subjects across the Leadership & Management and Business, Enterprise & Management degree programmes.
+Nicola has been a lecturer at the college for three years and has taught a range of subjects across the Leadership & Management and Business, Enterprise & Management degree programmes.